sohelkhanzz/sohelkhanz.github.io/_docs/01-quick-start-guide.md

 ## Installing the theme

-If you're running Jekyll v3.7+ and self-hosting you can quickly install the theme as a Ruby gem.
+If you're runninvvvg Jekyll v3.7+ and self-hosting you can quickly install the theme as a Ruby gem.

 [^structure]: See [**Structure** page]({{ "/docs/structure/" | relative_url }}) for a list of theme files and what they do.